efaden/ha-addons/portainer-proxy/README.md

 ## Options

-- `server` (required): this should be the local URL on which the Zigbee2MQTT frontend is running, e.g. `http://192.168.2.43:8080`.
+- `server` (required): this should be the local URL on which the Portainer frontend is running, e.g. `http://192.168.2.43:8080`.
 Make sure there is no trailing slash!